Hopefully-Abysmal/The60DayRunway/README.md

 Revolutionize // reform the education system as we know it.
 We are in a time of misinformation, fear, and turmoil; now is better than any other time to make a change so thats what we are doing.

-Specifically: "Make Academia Great Again" by processing and centralizing knowledge on a publically owned platorm with the aim of decentralizing the tools to access and utilize it.
+Specifically: "Make Academia Great Again" by processing and centralizing knowledge on a publically owned platorm (DO2E // [[Building a Better Future Through Business and AI Application|SCOOL]] // The Creostic Academia) with the aim of decentralizing the tools to access and utilize knowledge in general.
 The end goal is to create a marketplace of intellectual acceleration methods and strategies; we believe that people can think for themselves and want to ensure that is a secure statement.

 ## Why?